 MeetingBurner – MeetingBurner is an online meeting platform similar to GoToMeeting.
 It is available as a free or as a paid application.
 The paid version allows for more participants and meeting recordings.
 I keep a free account and when I have a client who needs the features associated with a paid version, and I can bill them for this expense, I upgrade my account for the period needed and then … I’m back to free.
 Perfect!

-Right now I am paying $50.00 per month for my basic social sales tools box.
-Do I use other tools?
+Right now I am paying $50.00 per month for my basic social selling tools box.
+Do I use other social selling tools?
 Of course!
 I’m a bit of an app freak.
 Would I be willing to invest in more than $50.00 per month if warranted?
 Certainly!
 Right now I am that are specifically designed for prospecting and lead generation.
 Should I find one with the potential to provide me with a reasonable return, I’ll likely climb on board.
 I might also add that in addition to not being mechanically blessed, this holds true for my technical skills as well.
 In other words, if I can do this stuff, you will have absolutely no problems with any of it!

-As far as that goes, and as you can see, I have been known to invest in a tool, find that it did not meet my ROI expectations, and then drop back down.
+As far as that goes, and as you can see, I have been known to invest in a social selling tool, find that it did not meet my ROI expectations, and then drop back down.
 How about you?
-What are some of the social sales applications that you are using and that you could not live without?
+What are some of the social selling tools that you are using and that you could not live without?